graalvm/graalvm-demos/README.md

 # GraalVM Demos

 This repository contains a collection of example applications that highlight key features and best practices for working with GraalVM technologies.
-The demos are organized into categories for easier navigation.

 ## Get Started